emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 * How to learn and teach languages
 * The Language Secret: To speak a foreign language well, you first need to speak it badly

-## Conclusion
+## Conclusion: read it!

+For all of my frustration with this book's tone and my recommendation that first-time learners skip it, _The Language Secret_ is still a book I plan on recommending to a lot of people.

+Unlike many of the polyglot books I've come across, it's honest and doesn't try to convince you that if you just buy or do one thing, you'll suddenly be fluent in a new language.
+It's up-front about the work it takes to learn a language and honest about the factors beyond your control that can make it easier or harder.
+And it's a fascinating look at the "everyday multilingualism" that exists in much of the world.

-For all of my frustration with this book's tone and my recommendation that first-time learners skip it, _The Language Secret_ is still a solid language learning guide for experienced learners.
-Instead of focusing on the practical specifics of language learning, it zooms out to offer an overview of many of the important concepts underpinning language and language learning, especially language families.
+Instead of focusing on the practical specifics of language learning, _The Language Secret_ zooms out to offer an overview of many of the important concepts underpinning language and language learning, especially language families.
 Pick it up if you want to learn multiple languages and can handle a bit of rambling.
+Pass if you're a newbie... but consider coming back to it later, when you're ready.

-And remember the "language secret" — to speak a language well, you first have to speak it badly!
+And do remember the "language secret" — to speak a language well, you first have to speak it badly!